DANSI/blynk-server-original/README.md

 ## Enabling server auto restart on Windows

-+ Create bat file :
++ Create bat file:

         start-blynk.bat

-+ Put in it one line :
++ Put in it one line:

         java -jar server-0.22.3.jar -dataFolder /home/pi/Blynk

 + Put bat file to windows startup folder

-You can also use [this](https://github.com/blynkkk/blynk-server/tree/master/scripts/win) ready script to run server.
+You can also use [this](https://github.com/blynkkk/blynk-server/tree/master/scripts/win) script to run server.

 ## Update instruction for unix-like systems

+**IMPORTANT**
-Server update should always go before app update.
-In order to update your server with new version you need to kill old process and start new one.
+Server should be always updated befor you update Blynk App.
+To update your server to a newer version you would need to kill old process and start a new one.

 + Find process id of Blynk server

         ps -aux | grep java

-+ You will see something like that
++ You should see something like that

         username   10539  1.0 12.1 3325808 428948 pts/76 Sl   Jan22   9:11 java -jar server-0.22.3.jar

-+ Kill old process
++ Kill the old process

         kill 10539